IPE TIG Leadership Bio's

 Dr. Bowman's Bio

-Mark D. Parman - Secretary
+Mark D. Parman - Elder Advisor

 Mark is a citizen of the Cherokee Nation.
 He came to program evaluation from applied ecology.
 For 30 years he worked as a ranch management consultant in the northern plains.
 At one point in his career, he owned and operated the largest Angora goat ranch in Montana providing ecologically, economically and socially sound habitat manipulation.

 In 2007 he was asked to provide program monitoring and evaluation of the Cherokee Nation’s Community Organization Training & Technical Assistance program.
 In 2008 that program was named one of the top 10 programs by the White House Office of Faith-Based and Community Initiatives.

 Mark continues to work for Cherokee community organizations within the Cherokee Tribal Jurisdictional Service Area as well as those Cherokee citizens who wish to form community organizations from Tacoma, WA to Tampa, FL.